 But then, it was natural for all things sentient to blindly try to escape captivity.

-Vistas, both in the literal and intellectual sense; the heavy stink of brine that had wafted through the whole suburb for weeks on end; the brief glimpses of the outside world he was able to get at sunset through the third-floor gable window.
+The vistas once open to Sherlock Holmes were now closed, both in the literal and intellectual sense.
+The heavy stink of brine that had wafted through the whole suburb for weeks on end; the brief glimpses of the outside world he was able to get at sunset through the third-floor gable window.
 This was the world now.
 And sometimes, in still, dark moments at the gable window, a verse came time and again to the front of Sherlock's caged mind like drifts of music from behind a closed door:

 Charm'd magic casements, opening on the foam